gansixeneh/FROG-2.0/wikidata-chat/backend/README.md

 4. Create a `.env` file in the project root with your Google Gemini API key:

    ```
    GEMINI_API_KEY=your_gemini_api_key_here
+   ALWAYS_USE_GENERATE_SPARQL=false
    ```

+   Configuration options:
+   - `GEMINI_API_KEY`: Required.
+Your Google Gemini API key.
+   - `ALWAYS_USE_GENERATE_SPARQL`: Optional (default: false).
+When set to "true", the agent will always use SPARQL generation for all queries, bypassing the verbalization approach.

 5. Run database migrations:

    ```